 A number of collections of quarter scale houses exist online.
 Anna - Carin Betzén's quarter-scale pages showcase projects and samples of her 1/4 scale houses.
 Sue Herber has whole villages available as kits and Petite Properties in the UK is developing a range of very reasonably priced 1:48 scale cottages.
 The large dollhouse shows listed below also showcase the work of 1/4 scale artisans.

 Laser-Assisted Design, Resin Castings, and 3D Printers

-With the emergence of laser-cut furniture and house trims, resin castings and 3D printed designs, furniture for 1/4 scale dollhouses are becoming increasingly detailed.
+With the emergence of laser-cut furniture and house trims, resin casting, and 3D printed designs, furniture for 1/4 scale dollhouses are becoming increasingly detailed.
 Bespaq now has a line of 1:48 scale furniture.
 Pamela Junk Miniatures, Susan and Andrew’s Miniatures, Debbie Young, Karen Cary, Petite Properties and Jean Day have a wide variety of detailed furnishings and accessories.
 Increasing numbers of wallpapers, fabrics, and accessories are also emerging in this scale. the old days, where people modified brown plastic furniture kits to adapt to their tiny interiors are now almost a thing of the past.
 Almost every style and period are available, from food items to poseable dolls, and delicately cut doilies and curtains.

 Easy to Try